-With Thanksgiving fast approaching, many people are thinking about things they’re grateful for.
+Usually, Thanksgiving is the time of year most people start thinking about things they’re grateful for.
 This is great, but too often, those grateful thoughts quickly get lost in the stress of the winter holiday season.

-Studies have shown that an attitude of gratitude can reduce stress, increase happiness, and other benefits.
-If this sounds like something you need in your life (and who doesn’t?), check out these ideas for cultivating an attitude of gratitude all year long.
+Studies have shown that an attitude of gratitude can reduce stress and increase happiness.
+So if this sounds like something you need in your life (and who doesn’t?), check out these ideas for cultivating an attitude of gratitude all year long.

 We love podcasts!
 If you spend a lot of time in your car, they can help pass the time and help you be more grateful.